A Constraint on Dark Matter Self-Interaction from Combined Strong Lensing and Stellar Kinematics in MACS J0138-2155: Introduction

 \subsection{Self-Interacting Dark Matter}

-Self-Interacting Dark Matter (hereafter SIDM) has received intense interest in recent years, becoming one of the most well-studied alternatives to CDM.
+Self-Interacting Dark Matter has received intense interest in recent years, becoming one of the most well-studied alternatives to CDM.
 SIDM entails a simple phenomenological change to collisionless DM, in which DM particles are allowed to interact through a new force with a (possibly velocity-dependent) elastic scattering cross section.
 Such self-interactions are well-motivated theoretically, and arise naturally from many particle models of DM \cite{Tulin.Yu2018a,Adhikari:2022_SIDM}.
 A common example is a massive DM particle coupled to a light mediator through a Yukawa interaction \cite{Tulin.Yu2018a,Feng2010:Yukawa,PhysRevLett.90.225002}.\footnote{We stress that our results do not assume a particular form of this particle interaction.}

 SIDM can produce a range of different effects at different mass scales.
 In particular, scattering and associated heat transfer leads to the reduction of ``cuspy" DM density profiles into flattened ``cored" DM density profiles \cite{deBlok:core_cusp,Oman:2015xda}.
 On longer timescales, the gravothermal evolution caused by SIDM potentially leads to runaway gravothermal collapse.
 This evolution from core formation to core collapse naturally explains the diversity seen in dwarf galaxies; SIDM-induced core collapse could potentially even lead to the formation of supermassive black hole seeds in the early universe \cite{Outmezguine.Boddy.ea2022,Pollack_2015,2025JCAP...01..060G,2019JCAP...07..036C,Feng_2021}.
 At intermediate mass scales, the effects of SIDM on halo morphology are expected to be ``washed out" by baryonic effects \cite{Ragagnin.Meneghetti.ea2024,Mastromarino.Despali.ea2023}.
 Accordingly, most constraints on SIDM come from the extreme ends of the halo mass scale: dwarf galaxies, low-surface brightness (LSB) galaxies, and galaxy clusters \cite{Adhikari:2022_SIDM}.
+Observable signals could also exist at smaller scales, including detections of core collapsed low-mass haloes with gravitational imaging \cite{Li.Li.ea2025a,McKean.Spingola.ea2025,Vegetti.White.ea2026a}.

 Currently, the most stringent absolute constraints on the SIDM cross section come from strong lensing of galaxy clusters, which suggest $\sigma/m \lesssim 0.1\,\text{cm}^2/\text{g}$ \cite{Sagunski.Gad-Nasr.ea2020,Andrade.Fuson.ea2022}.
 Constraints on dwarf and LSB mass scales from fitting rotation curves suggest a higher value, around $O(1-10)~\text{cm}^2/\text{g}$ \cite{Ren2019}.
 However, \citet{Roberts.Kaplinghat.ea2025} suggests that $\sigma/m$ could be as high as $20-40\,\text{cm}^2/\text{g}$ at this mass scale, when SIDM-induced core collapse is accounted for.
 These higher cross-sections alleviate tensions associated with the diversity of dwarf rotation curves by predicting that these low-mass galaxies are in different phases of their gravothermal evolution; most will be mildly in the core-collapsed phase, while others may only just be entering this phase, and some may be more deeply core collapsed.